SysKitTeam/docs-point/governance-and-automation/metadata/request-metadata-review.md

 * **Click the Select metadata (2)** action, and a dropdown list of all metadata in your environment opens
 * **Select the metadata (3)** you want the review performed for
-  * If the metadata is a faded gray color and cannot be selected, it means that the administrator did not enable metadata management for collaborators on that specific metadata, or a review for that metadata is already in progress.
+ * If the metadata is a faded gray color and cannot be selected, the administrator did not enable metadata management for collaborators on that specific metadata, or a review for that metadata is already in progress.
 * Once you've selected the metadata, you can **leave a comment (4)** for the owners
 * **Click the Ask Owners (5)** button to finalize the selection and send the task to the workspace owners

+{% hint style="information" %}
+**Please note:** If you've already requested a review for **specific metadata for selected workspaces**, you cannot select that metadata **until the pending review** for that metadata **is completed**.
+{% endhint %}

 ![Request Metadata Review - Ask Owners](../../.gitbook/assets/request-metadata-review-ask-owners-1.png)